near/docs/README.md

 Run it once to verify everything is working:

-`yarn`

-To develop:
+    yarn install

+Download the repo:

     git clone git@github.com:nearprotocol/docs.git

+To run a localhost development server with live updates:

     yarn docz:dev

-To build docs:
+To build docs in preparation for deployment:

     yarn docz:build

-To publish docs:
+To publish (and deploy) docs:

     git push